 I’ve been having lots of online and offline conversations lately where I am asked HOW I STARTED DECLUTTERING.

 When I read the Joy of Less and learned what minimalism was, I suddenly felt like I had permission to live in a different way.
 I could see the opportunity to live in a new way that sounded freeing.
 Less stuff owned meant less cleaning.
 Less stuff wanted meant less hustling and spending.
-Of course, I might have also had some unrealistic visions of my life after decluttering.
+I could feel this bigger vision for what I wanted my home to be for me and my family and was being motivated by it to take action.

 My ‘why’ was this drive to rehaul how I was living in my home with my ‘stuff’.
 My ‘why’ was to create an atmosphere in my home where my kids had SPACE to play, create, imagine.
 My ‘why’ was to create a place that was inviting to anyone who came to our door.